ersilia-os/outreachy-contributions/README.md

-# Drug Response Prediction
+# TCR-Epitope Binding Affinity Prediction
-This project focuses on predicting drug response using machine learning techniques.
-The dataset is downloaded from the [GDSC1 dataset](https://tdcommons.ai/multi_pred_tasks/drugres), which contains information about drug responses in various cell lines (177,310 pairs, 958 cancer cells and 208 drugs).
+This project focuses on predicting whether an epitope binds to the TCR or not, given a epitope and a T-cell receptor using machine learning techniques.

 ## Download a Dataset of Interest
-The dataset focuses on making accurations predictions on new set of drugs and cell-lines.
-It contains wet lab IC50 for different drugs (in form of SMILES) and 1000 cancer cell lines (in form of a RMD normalized gene expression)
+The dataset is downloaded from the [Weber dataset](https://tdcommons.ai/multi_pred_tasks/tcrepitope), and it contains amino acid sequences either for the entire TCR or only for the hypervariable CDR3 loop
-The goal is to predict Y, the log normalized IC50
+Originally, the dataset was imbalance, but was downsampled to a limit of 400 TCRs per epitope The goal is to make predictions as to whether an epitope binds to the TCR or not.

 ### Setup Instructions
 #### Prerequisites